Ajaydeep123/CameraApp/README.md

 # Camera and Gallery Application
 * This is an application which is developed to understand the Browser and use the various APIs that are provided.
-We have created a Camera to access the live media stream from our device's camera and save the media in our own implemented gallery which uses Indexed DB storage*
+We have created a Camera to access the live media stream from our device's camera and save the media in our own implemented Gallery which uses Indexed DB storage*
 ________________________________________________________________________________________________________________________________________________________
 ### Features: